Immediate-Mode-UI/Nuklear/Readme.md

 * Version shouldn't be bumped for these changes.
 * Changes that improves code to be more inline with `nuklear.h` are ofc always welcome.

+Ideally, contributions to each of the categories above should be done in seperate pull requests.